datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 the provisions of this Agreement.

 Section 2.4 Registered Agent and Office  TC "Section 2.4  Registered Agent and Office" \\f C \\l "2" .
-The Company’s registered agent and office in Illinois shall be Business Filings Incorporated, 600 South Second Street, Suite 103, Springfield, Illinois 62704.
+The Company's registered agent and office in Illinois shall be Business Filings Incorporated, 600 South Second Street, Suite 103, Springfield, Illinois 62704.
 At any time, the Manager may designate another registered agent and/or registered office.